monibf/2D-GC/README.md

 GC2D will now be installed as an App in your user Applications directory and it should be visible in launcher.

 ### Linux/Other
+**NOTE:** This may or may not work for you.
+We have found that praying to the mighty God of Linux, Linus Torvalds, will increase the chance of success.

 For Linux and all other systems with a bash interpreter:
 - Install python3 if it isn't installed already.
 Please refer to your distribution help documentation for how to do